Mesothelioma Settlement

 Lloyd Strom Garvin was diagnosed with a rare form of testicular cancer caused by mesothelioma.
 He was exposed to asbestos-tainted gaskets, valves, and pumps while working in a factory and on a farm.

-Durco International, Crane Co., and Byron Jackson Pump Co. were found liable for manufacturing the dangerous products Mr. Garvin used, and were collectively hit with a $38 million verdict.
+Durco International, Crane Co., and Byron Jackson Pump Co. were found liable for manufacturing the dangerous products Mr. Garvin used and were collectively hit with a $38 million verdict.

-Burnham, Cleaver-Brooks (2013) — $30 Million
+BURNHAM, CLEAVER-BROOKS (2013) — $30 MILLION

 Burnham and Cleaver-Brooks exposed American workers to asbestos-tainted boilers.
 Five tradesmen who worked in steamfitting, plumbing, and construction industries filed a lawsuit against the companies after being diagnosed with mesothelioma.

-Both companies were found guilty of negligently and recklessly exposing workers to asbestos, and were hit with a combined $30 million verdict
+Both companies were found guilty of negligently and recklessly exposing workers to asbestos and were hit with a combined $30 million verdict.

-U.S. Steel (2003) — $250 Million
+U.S. STEEL (2003) — $250 MILLION

+After working at U.S. Steel’s Gary, Indiana plant for 30 years, Roby Whittington developed mesothelioma.
+The company used asbestos in its insulation.
 The jury hit U.S. Steel with a $250 million verdict—$50 million in compensation and $200 million in punitive damages.
 At the time, it was the largest single award in asbestos litigation.

-Halliburton (2002) — $4 Billion
+HALLIBURTON (2002) — $4 BILLION

 In 2002, Halliburton paid $4 billion in cash and stock to settle 300,000 asbestos claimants and future claimants.
 The Dallas-based oil company inherited the majority of the lawsuits when they acquired Dresser Industries four years earlier.

 In 2000, 18 leading asbestos manufacturers, including Union Carbide and United States Gypsum (USG), agreed to settle 4,000 asbestos-related personal injury claims filed in Mississippi court.
 Altogether, the asbestos manufacturers paid $160 million to claimants.
+Shortly after, USG declared bankruptcy.
+In total, they paid more than $450 million in asbestos litigation.

 The Manville Corporation was one of the leading asbestos manufacturers of its time.
 When they declared bankruptcy in 1982, they were the largest and richest company to ever do so.
+In 1988, they established the first asbestos compensation trust fund.
+As of 2013, the fund had paid $4.3 billion to claimants.